-The Company's financial instruments as of September 30, 2023 and December 31, 2022 consisted primarily of cash equivalents and contingent consideration.
+The Company's financial instruments as of March 31, 2024 and December 31, 2023 consisted primarily of cash equivalents and contingent consideration.
 Cash equivalents and contingent consideration are reported at their respective fair values on the Company's condensed consolidated balance sheets.

 The Company acquired Combangio in November 2021 and in connection with the closing of the Combangio Acquisition, the Company agreed to issue an aggregate of 155,664 shares (the "Deferred Purchase Consideration") of the Company's common stock to former Combangio stockholders and other equityholders (the "Combangio Equityholders") consisting of (i) an aggregate of 136,314 shares of common stock issued on January 3, 2022 (the "Upfront Shares") and (ii) an aggregate of 19,350 shares of common stock that were held back as partial security for the satisfaction of indemnification obligations and other payment obligations of the Combangio Equityholders and were issued on March 10, 2023 (the "Holdback Shares").
 The Company established liabilities for these considerations.
 The Deferred Purchase Consideration related to the Combangio Acquisition was measured at fair value each reporting period using Level 3 unobservable inputs.
 The fair value of the Deferred Purchase Consideration was based on the fair value of the underlying stock and a discount for lack of marketability.
-Changes in these estimates and assumptions could have had a significant impact on the fair value of the Deferred Purchase Consideration.
-Any change in the fair value of the Deferred Purchase Consideration was included in loss from operations in the condensed consolidated statements of operations and comprehensive (loss) income.
-During the nine months ended September 30, 2022, the Company settled \$7,935 of the liability upon issuance of the Upfront Shares and during the nine months ended September 30, 2023, the Company settled the remaining liability of \$365 upon the issuance of the Holdback Shares and therefore there was no change in the fair value of the Deferred Purchase Consideration during the three months ended September 30, 2023.
-The change in the fair value of the Deferred Purchase Consideration was a gain of \$57 during the three months ended September 30, 2022, and was a gain of \$230 and a loss of \$205 during the nine months ended September 30, 2023 and 2022, respectively, primarily due to the change in the fair value of the underlying stock price and is recognized as the (gain) loss on fair value remeasurement of deferred purchase consideration in the condensed consolidated statements of operations and comprehensive (loss) income.
+Any change in the fair value of the Deferred Purchase Consideration was included in loss from operations in the condensed consolidated statements of operations and comprehensive loss.
+During the three months ended March 31, 2023, the Company settled the remaining liability of \$365 upon the issuance of the Holdback Shares and therefore there was no change in the fair value of the Deferred Purchase Consideration during the three months ended March 31, 2024.
+The change in the fair value of the Deferred Purchase Consideration was a gain of \$230 during the three months ended March 31, 2023, primarily due to the change in the fair value of the underlying stock price and was recognized as the gain on fair value remeasurement of deferred purchase consideration in the condensed consolidated statement of operations and comprehensive loss.